Goldorion/Spigot-Generator-MCreator/README.md

 * Procedures (Partial support)

 ## Downloads/Install Instructions
-Downloads can be found on the [Release page of this repo](https://github.com/Goldorion/MCreatorSpigotGenerator/releases).
+Downloads can be found on the [Release page of this repo](https://github.com/Goldorion/Spigot-Generator-MCreator/releases).
-The plugin's MCreator forum page is [here](https://mcreator.net/forum/64143/spigot-generator-plugin).
+You can also download the plugin on [its page](https://mcreator.net/plugin/64516/mcreator-spigot-generator) on the MCreator's website.

 ## Disclaimer
 This project is not official.
 It is not affiliated with the respective owners and maintainers of Spigot/Bukkit, Minecraft, or MCreator.
 Do not expect any official support from their communities.